VEuPathDB/StaticContent/content/common/invoice_help.md

 <img src="{{ "/assets/images/invoice/invoice11_ack.png" | absolute_url }}" class="img-large" alt="invoice">

-Finally, <b>click the button to generate an invoice immediately</b>.
-It will appear in your browser and can be downloaded as a PDF.
+<p>Finally, <b>click the button to generate an invoice immediately</b>.
+It will appear in your browser and can be downloaded as a PDF. </p>

-The email addresses you entered on this form will also get an immediate acknowledgement of the invoice being received as well as a copy of the invoice.
+<p>The email addresses you entered on this form will also get an immediate acknowledgement of the invoice being received as well as a copy of the invoice. </p>

 <img src="{{ "/assets/images/invoice/invoice12_generate.png" | absolute_url }}" class="img-small" alt="invoice">